DKFZ-ODCF/ACEseqWorkflow/installation/GRCh38_related_files/README_downloadReferences_GRCh38.md

 #### Local controls for no-control workflow (optional)
 These are lift-over files from the hg19 workflow.
-New hg38 native files will be generated for next versions.
+New hg38 native files will be generated for the next versions.

-#### Exculsion list or blacklist files
+#### Exclusion list or blacklist files
 These are lift-over files from the hg19 workflow.
-New hg38 native files will be generated for next versions.
+New hg38 native files will be generated for the next versions.
 `ACEseqWorkflow/resources/analysisTools/copyNumberEstimationWorkflow/artifact.homoDels.potentialArtifacts.hg38_liftover.txt`

 #### Hg38 cytoband
 Cytoband file was copied from ANNOVAR database files.
-Only the coordinates from Chr1-22, X and Y were kept.
+Only the coordinates from Chr1-22, X, and Y were kept.
 ```
 cat ANNOVAR/annovar_April2018/humandb/hg38_cytoBand.txt | grep -v "_" | grep -v "^chrM" > hg38_cytoBand.txt
 ```